LaunchPadLab/onboard-me/react/redux.md

 There are few ways set up your actions in React apps, but at LPL we make use of the `createAction` function in the `redux-actions` package to define the actions.

-We then combine this with `effects` to be able to add some routing.
+We then combine this with `effects` to be able to connect to our APIs.
 Effects functions are responsible for sending and fetching data to or from an API.
-More on connecting to an API and routing later, but in general, our `todo/actions.js` might look like this:
+There will be more on making these requests later, but in general, our `todo/actions.js` might look like this:

 ```JSX
 import { createAction } from 'redux-actions'